Goyt Valley Walk Cover Photo

 Other Things Worth Knowing

-Dogs: The entirety of Goyt Valley trail is dog-friendly.
-Our 11-year-old Jack Russell/Chihuahua handled the route with no problems.
+Dogs: The Goyt Valley walking trail is dog-friendly.

-Kids: I would not class Goyt Valley hike as kid-friendly.
-Bigger kids, perhaps, but certainly not toddlers or younger children.
+Kids: I would not class this Goyt Valley hike as kid-friendly.

-Pushchair/Wheelchair Access: Unfortunately, this route is not accessible with a pushchair or wheelchair.
+Pushchair/Wheelchair Access: This route is not accessible with a pushchair or wheelchair.

 My Experience on the Goyt Valley Walking Trail

 I parked the van at this car park located on The Street.
 I actually stayed the night here; it was very peaceful, with gorgeous views over the surrounding landscapes.
-I was excited about what the day was to bring.
+I was excited about what the day would bring.

 Upon leaving the car park, the first stretch of trail hugged the road for about a kilometre or so before branching off into the open moorland.
 The climb to Shining Tor had begun.